 With some careful management, you can improve your cash flow, even if you don’t get a raise or more clients.

-Here is my primer on how to change your business so that your cupboard doesn’t get bare:
+Here are some personal finance tips freelancers like yourself can use to change your business so that your cupboard doesn’t get bare:

 I know, I just said you wouldn’t have to get a raise or new clients.
 But in fact, one of the easiest ways to have more cash is to get paid more.
 So if you can ramp up your marketing, do it.
 If you have clients you’ve worked for over a year and you have a good relationship, consider asking for a raise.

 If you’re sloppy on some of the cash-flow management tips I give below, simply having more income will help keep you from running into a cash-flow problem.
 (I promise all the rest of these tips you can do no matter what your client situation.)

 Charging appropriate, professional rates for your work instead of rock-bottom Craigslist-ad type rates is a quick route to growing your income.
 Replacing even one lower-paying gig with a better-paying one will improve the picture.
 And that will help you stave off Empty Bank Account Syndrome.